eHealthAfrica/aether/aether-common-library/aether/common/multitenancy/README.md

 - `get_multitenancy_model()`, returns the `settings.MULTITENANCY_MODEL` class.

-- `get_current_realm(request)`, finds the current realm within the request cookies or within the request headers.
-While using the token authentication no cookie is included in the requests, in this case the realm value is included as an HTTP header, i.e., if the `REALM_COOKIE` value is `my-realm` the HTTP header name is `HTTP_MY_REALM`.
+- `get_current_realm(request)`, finds the current realm in the session or within the request cookies or within the request headers.
+  While using the token authentication no session/cookie is included in the requests, in this case the realm value is included as an HTTP header, i.e., if the `REALM_COOKIE` value is `my-realm` the HTTP header name is `HTTP_MY_REALM`.

 - `is_accessible_by_realm(request, obj)`, indicates if the object is accessible by the current realm.
 This method is the one used by